Revisit Visual Prompt Tuning: The Expressiveness of Prompt Experts¶

 Background & Motivation¶

-- Key Challenge: Through the MoE lens, pretrained experts \(f_j(\bm{X}) = W_m^{V\top} \bm{x}_j\) are linear functions of the input \(\bm{X}\), whereas prompt experts \(f_{N+j'}(\bm{X}) = W_m^{V\top} \bm{p}_{j'}\) are fixed constant vectors independent of the input.
-This asymmetry in expressiveness limits VPT's adaptation capacity.
+- Key Challenge: Through the MoE lens, it is observed that pretrained experts \(f_j(\bm{X}) = W_m^{V\top} \bm{x}_j\) are linear functions of the input \(\bm{X}\), while prompt experts \(f_{N+j'}(\bm{X}) = W_m^{V\top} \bm{p}_{j'}\) are fixed constant vectors independent of the input.
+This asymmetry in expressiveness restricts the adaptation capability of VPT.

 Method¶